cballesterosvelasco/cballesterosvelasco.es/_posts/projects/2012-01-01-haxe-nme-webp-webm-opus.markdown

 Those aimed to be able to:

-[Decode webp images](https://github.com/soywiz/haxe-nme-webp), that is a pretty efficient image format.
-Supporting lossy and lossless compression and alpha channel in both cases, as well as a beterr compression rate than jpeg and png.
-So it is a suitable image format substitute for games, specially on mobile where it is interesting having images in a fraction of the size.
+[Decode webp images](https://github.com/soywiz/haxe-nme-webp).
+Webp is a pretty efficient image format.
+Supporting lossy and lossless compression and alpha channel in both cases, as well as a better compression rate than jpeg and png.
+So it is a suitable image format suitable for games, specially on mobile where it is interesting having images in a fraction of the size.

 [Decode and play webm videos](https://github.com/soywiz/haxe-nme-webm).
 Webm is a container based on ogg/riff, that uses VP8 as video codec and vorbis as audio codec.
 So I included both video and audio decoders.